US Cremonese: History

-In 1989, Cremonese made yet another historic return to Serie A. The journey to promotion was dramatic, with only 300 fans making the journey to Pescara.
+In 1990, Cremonese made yet another historic return to Serie A. The journey to promotion was dramatic, with only 300 fans making the journey to Pescara.
 After 120 minutes of intense football, the match ended in a penalty shootout.
-Michelangelo Rampulla saved the first penalty, and Attilio Lombardo scored the decisive penalty, sending Cremonese back to Serie A after an 18-year absence.
+Michelangelo Rampulla saved the first penalty, and Attilio Lombardo scored the decisive penalty, sending Cremonese back to Serie A after a 5-year absence.

 Cremonese had a successful run in the 1992–93 Anglo-Italian Cup, beating Bari 4–1 in the semi-final, and Derby County 3–1 in the final at the old Wembley Stadium, Cremonese's scorers were Corrado Verdelli, Riccardo Maspero and Andrea Tentoni, with Derby's goal scored by Marco Gabbiadini.

 Under Luigi Simoni, Cremonese returned to Serie A in the 1993–94 season.
 With a side containing quality in the form of defenders Luigi Gualco and Corrado Verdelli, midfield playmaker Riccardo Maspero and forwards Andrea Tentoni and Matjaž Florijančič, Cremonese held their own in Serie A with a 10th-place finish in 1993–94, but would be relegated in the 1995–96 season.

 Relegation resulted in the decline of the club, plummeting to Serie C2 by 2000, before achieving successive promotions back to Serie B by 2005.
 Giovanni Dall'Igna, another defender from the Serie A years, returned to the club.
 However, Cremonese were relegated to Serie C1 in the 2005–06 season.
 Cremonese have tried to return to Serie B since: they had a good attempt in the 2009–10 season, when they were beaten by Varese in the promotion play-off final (2–1 on aggregate).
 Eventually they succeeded in 2017.
 In the 2021–22 Serie B, Cremonese finished second to earn promotion to the 2022–23 Serie A. Despite achieving promotion, coach Fabio Pecchia resigned from his post.

 In 2025, Cremonese was once again promoted to the top flight after two seasons in Serie B. This happened via victory in the playoff final round against Spezia 3–2 on aggregate.

 The season started extraordinarily well for the Grigiorossi as they beat AC Milan in a historic 2–1 victory at the San Siro, with Federico Bonazzoli scoring a splendid bicycle kick.
 This combined with a 3–2 victory against Sassuolo the following week saw Cremonese temporarily reach pole position in Serie A. The club gained further international recognition when Leicester City legend Jamie Vardy penned a 1-year contract with the Grigiorossi.